Alice Musabende (left) and Dr. Ellen Kennedy, Executive Director

 - Educational Films.
 World Without Genocide, in partnership with the Center for Holocaust and Genocide Studies (University of Minnesota) and Twin Cities Public Television, created a documentary, “Genocide Again: Darfur” in 2009.
 World Without Genocide and Twin Cities Public Television produced a second film, “Children of Genocide: Five Who Survived,” in 2010; it was nominated for a regional Emmy award.

 - Media Opportunities.
-World Without Genocide and Executive Director Dr. Ellen Kennedy hosted a 90-minute radio show.
-Kennedy is frequently featured on cable television shows, participates in many radio interviews, and has been highlighted in newspapers throughout the country.
+World Without Genocide and Executive Director Dr. Ellen Kennedy are frequently featured on cable television shows, radio programs, and in newspaper interviews throughout the country.

 - Genocide Education Certificate.
 World Without Genocide offers certificates to those who attend programs, conferences, lectures, and events about genocides that include Armenia, the Holocaust, Cambodia, Bosnia, Rwanda, Darfur, and current crises.